Kimberlee97/tp/docs/UserGuide.md

 The meeting field allows you to log client appointments, property viewings, or consultations, helping you to stay organised.

 If you forget to input any of the compulsory fields, the system will prompt you for the required inputs.
 To abort the command during this stage, input `cancel`.
+The value `cancel` cannot be a valid input for any field at this stage.

 Homey prevents adding duplicate contacts.